collocations.org

 serious

-VERB + DEBT
+VERB + debt

-go into, get into, slip into
+get into, go into, slip into

 It is easy to get into serious debt with a credit card.